mastercomfig/mastercomfig/docs/tf2/cvarlist_linux.md

 wipe_nav_attributes                      : cmd      :                  : Clear all nav attributes of selected area.
 writeid                                  : cmd      :                  : Writes a list of permanently-banned user IDs to banned_user.cfg. writeip                                  : cmd      :                  : Save the ban list to banned_ip.cfg.
-x360_audio_english                       : 0        : , "cl"           : Keeps track of whether we're forcing english in a localized language.
-x360_resolution_height                   : 480      : , "cl"           : This is only used for reference.
-Changing this value does nothing
-x360_resolution_interlaced               : 0        : , "cl"           : This is only used for reference.
-Changing this value does nothing
-x360_resolution_widescreen_mode          : 0        : , "cl"           : This is only used for reference.
-Changing this value does nothing
-x360_resolution_width                    : 640      : , "cl"           : This is only used for reference.
-Changing this value does nothing
 xbox_autothrottle                        : 1        : , "a", "sv"      :
 xbox_steering_deadzone                   : 0        : , "sv"           :
 xbox_throttlebias                        : 100      : , "a", "sv"      :